choutianxius/th14-rl/README.md

 The reward is calculated using a combination of in-game score and some custom logic.
 It's calculated using the following formula from in-game variables:

-$$ reward = score + total \ lives \times 20000 + total \ bombs \times 10000 + power \times 1000 $$
+$$ criterion = score + total \ lives \times 20000 + total \ bombs \times 10000 + power \times 1000 $$

+$$ reward = \Delta \ criterion $$

 The in-game score is increased by hitting enemies, collecting items, moving close to enemy bullets (so called "graze"s) and clearing stages.
-Beyond that, we want to specifically encourage the agent to collect items and penalize life losses, so the extra items are added in the formula.
+Beyond that, we want to explicitly encourage the agent to collect items and penalize life losses, so the extra items are added in the formula.

-The weights in the formula are quite arbitrary, and it's possible to experiment with various settings to find optimal ones for training agents.
+The weights in the formula are to some extent arbitrary, and it's possible to experiment with various settings to find optimal ones for training agents.

 ## Acknowledgement